nicoleump/ga-dsiplus/roadmap/week04/readme.md

 ## Homework
-Homework due next Monday at 6 pm [Final Brand Statement + Draft Resume](https://github.com/ga-dc/outcomes/blob/master/roadmap/week06/HWweek6.md)
+Check your class calendar for your HW assignment due next Monday at 7 pm

 ## Further Reading/Resources: